SSWConsulting/SSW.Rules.Content/rules/go-the-extra-mile/rule.md

 "And whoever compels you to go one mile, go with him two."
 :::

-While not everyone chooses to agree with everything He said, it's a valid point when it comes to creating a positive team environment.
+While not everyone chooses to agree with everything said, it's a valid point when it comes to creating a positive team environment.
 If you're willing to be proactive and help others above and beyond the call of duty, a whole ream of benefits flow:

 <!--endintro-->